mlxd/mlxd.github.io/content/home/about.md

   s_year = 2009
   e_year = 2009
 +++
-I am senior computational scientist, with programming experience across academic research (scientific computing) and industry environments.
-I have several years experience as a polyglot developer, with expertise in C++ (11-20), Python, and Julia, and parallelisation using MPI, OpenMP, and CUDA.
-I also have expertise in modern development practices, including containerisation, cloud platforms, CI/CD, agile practices and performance engineering.
+I am senior computational scientist, with programming experience across both industry and academic research environments.
+I have several years experience with performance engineering, focusing mostly on C++ (11/14/17/20), Python, and Julia, and concurrent programming using MPI, OpenMP, CUDA and threads.
 I hold the title of "Senior Quantum Software Developer I" at [Xanadu](https://xanadu.ai), where I lead the PennyLane Performance team, working on the the development of algorithms, methods and toolkits to offer the best performance of hybrid quantum work-flows.